Oxidiz3/VsCodeRunScriptOnStart/README.md

-# Startup Scripts Extension for VS Code
+# Run Script On Startup Extension for VS Code

 This extension automatically runs user-defined shell commands when VS Code starts and displays their output as toast notifications.